m3x1m0m/usefullshells/README.md

 ## Prerequisites

-These scripts are written for Linux based machines, to be used in a UNIX-Shell (like `bash`).
+These scripts are written for Unix based machines (e.g. Linux, MacOS), to be used in a UNIX-Shell (like `bash`).

 ## Authors